offiicialkamal/tools-organizer/README.md

   - fork the repository
   - open and edit the `settings.json`

 > [!NOTE]
-> fully edit the settings.json and for morfe security use any encryption tool like <a href="https://github.com/hackesofice/Encrypt-python.git" target="_blank"> this <a>
+> fully edit the settings.json and for more security use any encryption tool like <a href="https://github.com/hackesofice/Encrypt-python.git" target="_blank"> this <a> to encrypt your files if needed

+# Expected Project Structure

+This tool looks for a module called `your-project.main` which is an entrypoint of your tools an